AmJustAChillGuy/privacy-policy.github.io/index.md

 🤝 Do We Share Your Data?

-No. We never sell, share, or transfer your data to third parties.
-All data is used only for in-bot functionality and stored securely on our systems.
+No. We never sell, rent, or share your data with third parties.
+Data is only used to operate AsTrazu’s in-bot features.

 ---

-🤖 Do We Use Your Data for AI or Machine Learning?
+🤖 Do We Use Data for AI or Machine Learning?

-No. We do not use message content, user data, or any collected information for AI training, machine learning, or profiling.
+No. We do not use message content or user data for AI training, machine learning, or profiling.

 ---

 🚫 How Can You Opt Out?

-Message Content:
-Server admins can remove the bot’s permission to read messages in specific channels by adjusting channel permissions.
+Message Content: Server admins can restrict AsTrazu’s read permissions in specific channels.

-Stored Data:
-You can request full data deletion using our contact methods listed above.
+Stored Data: Users can request full data deletion at any time using the contact methods above.

-> Important: Interacting with economy or gambling features requires storing basic user ID and balance data for functionality.
+> Note: Using economy or security features requires storing user ID and balance data for functionality.